 - Provide staff with information about us, including the staff information leaflet.

-Acknowledge receipt of referral
+Acknowledge receipt of the referral

-- Phone trust within one working day.
+- Phone the trust within one working day.

-- Keep family informed of investigation progress.
+- Keep the family informed of the investigation's progress.

 - We will visit trusts a number of times during an investigation.

 - Work with the trust to identify immediate risks.